 Prototypical aggressive periodontitis (formerly called rapidly progressive periodontitis) occurs in patients aged 20 to 35.
 It is often associated with A. actinomycetemcomitans, Porphyromonas gingivalis, Eikenella corrodens, and many gram-negative bacilli, but cause and effect are not clear.
 Some cases result from undiagnosed localized juvenile periodontitis or prepubertal periodontitis, but others appear independently.

 HIV-associated periodontitis is a particularly virulent, rapidly progressing disease.
-Clinically, it resembles acute necrotizing ulcerative gingivitis (see Periodontal Disorders: Acute Necrotizing Ulcerative Gingivitis (ANUG)) combined with rapidly progressive periodontitis.
+Clinically, it resembles acute necrotizing ulcerative gingivitis (see Acute Necrotizing Ulcerative Gingivitis (ANUG)) combined with rapidly progressive periodontitis.
 Patients may lose 9 to 12 mm of attachment in as little as 6 mo.

 Symptoms and Signs